ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2024.08.07.md

 # Previous Sprint

-- PyCharm on NDX control machines - could potentially run scripts via the IDE causing confusion; would produce an extra load on NDX machine -> discourage use if/when possible

-- Extra role for planning (not sure what - timing?  editing tickets?) - possibly too much for notetaker to do -> agreed can try at next planning meeting then reassess.

-- Ticket formatting/template - nothing done towards this to date -> LJ will create a ticket to rewrite the template

-- 15 minute Stand-up split -> revisit next retrospective as not enough information this time.

-- Join meeting from office PC -> OK for time being for one-off meetings when room not available.

-- Interpreting Nagios -> LJ will organise a codechat

-# Current Sprint

 - Python standards -> JH suggested a code chat or code review to discuss the changes.
 LJ agreed and reminded the group that we have standards already, now we'll enforce them

 - Assign ourselves as reviewer of a PR -> all agreed good idea.